alranel/cino/README.md

     * For instance, replacing firmware on other board components.
       * What mitigation is doable for this?
     * ...?
+* When the board can be programmed to run as HID device, taking control of the host

 ## Getting started